Gyokuken/Flashcard-App/README.md

 # Flashcard-App
-uesd custom tkinter, made in first year
+used custom tkinter, made in first year